Most Able

 • To provide a full educational experience for students of all abilities, which is rooted in the Catholic faith and which promotes the students’ spiritual, aesthetic, moral, cultural, mental and physical development.

-• To promote the highest achievement in all students, irrespective of ability or aspiration, and the development of Fusion Skills.
+• To promote the highest achievement in all students, irrespective of ability or aspiration

 Pillars